Different Ranges of Credit Scores

 How to Improve Your Score

-1. Constantly monitor your reports.
-Check them thoroughly and immediately correct any inaccuracies or errors found.
+1. Regularly monitor your credit reports.
+Check them thoroughly and immediately correct any inaccuracies or errors you find.

-3. Avoid late payments on loans.
+3. Avoid late payments.
 Set up automatic write-offs and make a habit of paying all bills on time and in full.

 4. Try to pay ahead.
-If possible, pay more than the minimum required amount and reduce your total debt.
+If possible, pay more than the minimal required amount and reduce your total debt.

-5. Prioritize your loans correctly.
+5. Set your priorities.
 Pay off the debt with the highest interest rate first.

-6. Keep your credit utilization ratio at a good level.
-Your debt-to-total credit limit ratio should not exceed 30%, and it’s even better if you use less than 10% of the total amount.
+6. Keep your credit utilization ratio low.
+Your debt-to-total credit limit ratio should not exceed 30%, and if you manage to stay below 10%, it will do wonders for your credit score.

 7. Keep your old and unused credit accounts open.
 Having open and active lines of credit has a positive effect on your score.